Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: Quantum Classical Hybrid Viterbi Decoder

 \end{theorem}

 \begin{proof} To prove Theorem \ref{theorem_mixer}, we first define the framework of the mixer Hamiltonian.
-Let $\ket{\psi}$ be the initial guess solution state of the variational algorithm.
+Let $\ket{\psi}$ be the initial state of the variational algorithm.
 We choose it to be the equal superposition of all the states from the codespace.
 This makes the initial guess feasible.
 The initial guess is

-We can also choose any $i \in \mathcal{C}$.
-That will also be a valid initial guess.
+where, $U_g$ is an encoding operator ensuring Eq. \ref{eq:cons_ini} \cite{syndrome_us}.
 The mixer is defined as $e^{-i\beta H_m}$ in Eq. \ref{eq:mixer_qaoa}.
-The mixer must satisfy the constraint of mapping elements into the codespace only and as $H_m$ is Hermitian, the mapping of both the mixer and the mixer Hamiltonian is same.
+The mixer must satisfy the constraint of mapping the states into the codespace only and as $H_m$ is Hermitian, the mapping of both the mixer and the mixer Hamiltonian is same.

-Detailed proof of this equivalence is given in Appendix \ref{ap:appendix1}.
-The above Eq. \ref{eq:span of mixer} implies the feasible mapping within the codespace by the mixer Hamiltonian.
+A detailed proof of this equivalence is given in Appendix \ref{ap:appendix1}.
 To follow this constraint we propose the Hamiltonian be

-Eq. \ref{eq:defined mixer} and Eq. \ref{eq:g} suggests that $H_m$ must contain the tensor product of local Pauli operators, such that individually they map any state to a state with Hamming distance $d$. $g$ is the matrix which determines this valid transitions through Eq. \ref{eq:g}, and has a dimension $\mathrm{dim}(\mathcal{C})\times\mathrm{dim}(\mathcal{C})$.
+Eq. \ref{eq:defined mixer} and Eq. \ref{eq:g} suggests that $H_m$ must contain the tensor product of $d$-local Pauli operators, such that individually they map any state to a state with Hamming distance $d$. $g$ is the matrix which determines this valid transitions through Eq. \ref{eq:g}, and has a dimension $\mathrm{dim}(\mathcal{C})\times\mathrm{dim}(\mathcal{C})$.
 Thus for any given $(n,k,d)$ code $g$ can be constructed.
 Using the matrix $g$ and expanding the matrices for each term of Eq. \ref{eq:defined mixer}, it is verified that

-Now for any linear block code using $\ket{x_j} = \ket{x_0} = \ket{0}^{\otimes n}$, Eq. \ref{eq:defined mixer} implies:
+Now for any linear block code using $\ket{c} = \ket{0}^{\otimes n}$, Eq. \ref{eq:defined mixer} implies: